Lemon Buttermilk Scones with Lavender Infused Honey

 - Whisk 1 cup buttermilk and vanilla in a small bowl.
 Add wet ingredients to dry ingredients.
 Stir until shaggy dough forms.

-- Brush with 2 Tbsp. buttermilk.
+- Place the wedges on the baking sheets and brush with buttermilk.
 Sprinkle with coarse grind sugar.

-- Bake until scones are golden and a tester inserted into the center comes out clean, 13–15 minutes.
+- Bake one sheet pan at a time until scones are golden brown, about 15–18 minutes.
 Transfer to wire racks; let cool.